 Remember, however, that the moral violations that occur in IVF do not reflect upon the child, who is innocent.
 It is not the baby’s fault in any way.
 The child has no control over how he or she got here.
 Regardless of how a baby comes into the world, that baby is always a gift and a blessing.

 So, again, the sin has already occurred in the process of creating a child through IVF and freezing him.
-To adopt this child and allow him to continue to develop is not a sinful act but one of saving his life.
+To adopt this child and allow him to continue to develop is not a sinful act but a lifesaving one.